top of page

 For more information about each program please read their descriptions below.

-• Conduct “Microplastics in Sand” tests and assist in running the activity for cleanup groups, teaching and demonstrating how much debris can be found buried in the sand
+• Facilitate “Microplastics in Sand” activities for cleanup groups, teaching and demonstrating how much debris can be found buried in the sand.

 Desired Skills